hanipatel2510/PR4-Functional-Treat/README.md

 The Data Analyzer and Transformer is a Python menu-driven application that allows users to perform different data analysis and transformation operations on 1D lists.

-The project demonstrates the use of Python built-in functions, user-defined functions, recursion, lambda functions, sorting, global variables, *args,  and return multiple values.
+The project demonstrates the use of Python built-in functions, user-defined functions, recursion, lambda functions, sorting, global variables, *args, **kwargs and return multiple values.

 ---